CHP: Body found hanging from tree near eastbound I-80, south of Roseville

 CITRUS HEIGHTS, Calif.
-(KTXL) — The California Highway Patrol is investigating a death after a male was found hanging from a tree near eastbound Interstate 80, west of Riverside Avenue.
+(KTXL) — The California Highway Patrol launched an investigation after a man was found hanging from a tree near eastbound Interstate 80, west of Riverside Avenue.

 Saturday around 9 p.m., authorities received an anonymous call regarding a deceased male in the trees about 30 feet from the traffic lanes.